fiagbejoseph/simplewebapp/README.md

 <b>Developer</b><br />
-This app was developed by Fiagbe Joseph for the main purpose of submission to Fasylgh as testcode for a follow up on interview.
+This app was developed by Fiagbe Joseph.